(Translate this site)

 "Tourniquets?
 Tourniquets.
 Yeah.
 Check the left-hand saddle bag."

-I dug through the bag and used what I found along with my own supplies to tie up all Gannon's limbs.
-He had other, less important injuries to be sure, but I was no nurse.
-I just wanted him to last long enough for better attention to get to him.
+I dug through the bag and used what I found along with my own supplies to tie up all of Gannon's limbs.
+He had other, less important injuries to be sure, but I was no doctor.
+I just wanted him to last long enough to get better attention.

 You have to loosen tourniquets periodically or the limb beyond might get starved of blood and die.
 At least this was the training I'd gotten in my own youth.
 The use of tourniquets would undergo some rules changes in the decades to follow.

 "Gannon, you need more help than I can give you.
-Anybody in particular you want me to contact over the CB?"
+Anybody in particular you want me to contact over the CB?
+Gannon?"

 Gannon's eyes were staying closed for ever longer intervals now.
 He was likely close to his own personal limits pain and endurance-wise.
 The only pain-killer I had with me was aspirin.
 But I was sure it'd be useless to Gannon for his present suffering.
 After all, this cycle crack up-- plus being shot-up!-- was far beyond a headache!